Iraqi forces yet to seal off Mosul as battle enters second month

 The city's capture is seen as crucial towards dismantling the caliphate, and Islamic State leader Abu Bakr al-Baghdadi, believed to have withdrawn to a remote area near the Syrian border, has told his fighters there can be no retreat.

-Iraqi military estimates put the number of Islamic State fighters in the city at 5,000 to 6,000.
+Iraqi military estimates put the number of Islamic State fighters in Mosul at 5,000 to 6,000.
 Facing them is a 100,000-strong coalition of Iraqi government forces, Kurdish fighters and Shi'ite paramilitary units.

+The group seems to have retained its ability to strike across Iraq, even in central areas near Baghdad, despite the battle of Mosul.

+A suicide bomber detonated a car laden with explosives at a wedding in a Sunni town west of Baghdad on Thursday, killing 12 people and wounding 35, police sources said.

+The attack appeared to have targeted Sunni provincial officials opposed to Islamic State who were attending the wedding in the town of Ameriyat Falluja, they said.

-Iraqi authorities have not published a casualty toll for the campaign overall - either for security forces, civilians or Islamic State fighters.
+Iraqi authorities have not published a casualty toll for the Mosul campaign overall - either for security forces, civilians or Islamic State fighters.
 The warring sides claim to have inflicted thousands of casualties in enemy ranks.

 Nearly 57,000 people have been displaced because of the fighting, moving from villages and towns around the city to government-held areas, according to U.N. estimates.